 Just as in the early days at the Ligonier Valley Study Center, we are continuing to pour into tomorrow’s leaders at Reformation Bible College.
 The college now has an Accelerated Degree Program, helping students finish seminary one year sooner.
-And every day, we eagerly watch as our new Student Learning Center is being built brick by brick, enabling us to train even more students for years to come.

 I’ve written elsewhere on what it means for us to continue as a ministry without our beloved founder, R.C.
-We give thanks to God for blessing our outreach in this transitional year and are encouraged that faithful Ministry Partners support the ongoing work of the ministry.
+We give thanks to God for continuing to bless our outreach in this transitional year and are encouraged that faithful Ministry Partners support the ongoing work of the ministry.
 R.C. was right when he told us, “God’s people are starved for truth.
 There is so much work still to be done.”
 So we are not slowing down.